Fethullah Gulen: Exiled Erdogan rival dies aged 83 – DW – 10/21/2024

 Fethullah Gulen: Exiled Erdogan rival dies aged 83October 21, 2024

-Media outlets in Turkey on Monday reported that US-based preacher Fethullah Gulen — who the Turkish government in Ankara blame for orchestrating a failed coup in 2016 — has died at age 83.
+US-based Turkish preacher Fethullah Gulen — who Turkey's government in Ankara blames for orchestrating a failed coup in 2016 — has died at age 83.

+Turkish Foreign Minister Hakan Fidan on Monday confirmed in an unrelated press briefing in Ankara that Gulen was dead, citing Turkish intelligence with the information.

+"Our intelligence sources confirm the death of the leader of the FETO organisation," Fidan said.

-Gulen's passing was also reported by broadcaster NTV and the TRT state news agency but government officials have not yet commented.
+Gulen's passing was also reported by broadcaster NTV and the TRT state news agency.

 Ankara's 2016 failed coup allegations